ThonyPrice/Bachelor_Thesis/Presentation/manuscript.md

 Comparing the accuracy achieved be the best feature selection method to the accuracy when using all features these are the results.
 Each bar is a distinct dataset.
 The height represents the ratio of increase or decrease in accuracy compared to using all features.

-Its evident that ANN benefits the consistently by feature selection, performing students t-test also ensures the increase is significant.
+Its evident that ANN benefits consistently by feature selection on every dataset, performing students t-test also ensures this increase is significant.

-The other classifiers benefit on some datasets and worsens the results on others, t-test concluded none neither an increase or decrease can be concluded on these classifiers.
+The other classifiers benefit on some datasets and worsens the results on others.
+However, neither an increase or decrease can be statistically concluded on these classifiers.

-With the results of the t-test and obvious appearance of this bar chart the conclusion seems kinda obvious?
-This is not the case, further analysis is needed!
+With these results the conclusion seems kinda obvious?
+Not at all, further analysis is needed!
+--
 ## Further analysis

-More text...

 Consider we have three factors at play here.
 The datasets, feature selection methods and classifiers.
 The results could me a manifistation of prefrerence to ANN of the datasets or an interaction of datasets and feature selection methods.

-We ran an Analysis of Variance, ANOVA, test to conclude the between which of these factors the interction is significant in respect to accuracy.
+We ran an Analysis of Variance test to conclude the between which of these factors the interaction is significant in respect to accuracy.
+--

-As we found that the interaction between classifier and feature selection method indeed has a significant interaction with expected accuracy.
-Thus rendering our result trustworthy. *Rewrite!*
+We found that the interaction between classifier and feature selection method indeed has a significant significant effect on what accuracy to expect.
+Because of this, we're confident our results are trustworthy.

-As we now have proven these results, Niklas will tell you *what* these results conclude and how to put them into context.
+With these results proven, Niklas will tell you *what* these results conclude and how to put them into context.
+--
 ## Conclusion an Discussion

 Applying feature selection methods to a Artificial Neural Network provides an improved classification accuracy of benign or malignant breast cancer.